eslint/eslint/docs/src/rules/no-loss-of-precision.md

-This rule would disallow the use of number literals that immediately lose precision at runtime when converted to a JS `Number` due to 64-bit floating-point rounding.
+This rule would disallow the use of number literals that lose precision at runtime when converted to a JS `Number` due to 64-bit floating-point rounding.

 ## Rule Details